VarphiCSC363/varphi_developers_guide/README.md

 Then, start debugging again.
 You should see that the first highlighted line is line 2, and that the Machine Variables section shows the machine just as it is about to finish execution

 ![alt text](./docsAssets/image-20.png)

+## Examples

+Please see the `examples` directory for more examples:

+* `add1.vp`: The addition-by-one example demonstrated in this guide.
+Input/output convention is the Varphi unary representation of numbers (so 0 is a valid input).
+* `add.vp`: Add any two inputs together.
+Input/output convention is the unary representation of numbers (so 0 is not a valid input).
+* `nonnegative_subtraction`: Given two numbers on the input tape, subtracts the second number from the first.
+Input/output convention is the unary representation of numbers (so 0 is not a valid input).
+* `mult2.vp`: Given a nonnegative input, multiplies it by 2.
+Input/output convention is the unary representation of numbers (so 0 is not a valid input).
+* `rock_paper_scissors.vp`: Given two inputs representing two players' moves (0 for rock, 1 for paper, 2 for scissors), returns who would win a match of Rock-Paper-Scissors (0 for tie, 1 for Player 1, 2 for Player 2).
+* `coinflip.vp`: Given a **specific-input** (one singular tally), flip a coin and yield one tally if the result is heads, and two tallies if the result is tails.

+**NOTE**: For one or more inputs, separate each input with a blank (0) on the input tape.